(Opens in a new page. Includes all related program information in full)

 Bloomberg Trading Room

-The opening of the NEW Bloomberg Trading Room enables student’s to Increase their marketability by obtaining a Bloomberg Certification.
+The Bloomberg Trading Room enables student’s to Increase their marketability by obtaining a Bloomberg Certification.
 Simply complete the eight-hour self-directed e-learning course, Bloomberg Market Concepts (BMC).
 It is delivered through modules on Economics, Fixed Income, Equities, and Currencies.

 The BMC certification is an eye-opener for any résumé and/or LinkedIn profile.